 Krystol® Leak Repair System

 The Krystol Leak Repair System is used to permanently waterproof leaking cracks, joints, and holes in concrete.
 It is installed in place of other less reliable crack repair systems and allows the concrete to be protected from any direction, even under high hydrostatic pressure.
 The Krystol Leak Repair System uses Krystol crystalline technology which reacts with water and un-hydrated cement particles to grow insoluble needle-shaped crystals that fill capillaries, micro-cracks and pores in concrete to reduce permeability and stop water.
-The following application instructions are used to repair leaking cracks or holes from pipe penetrations.
+The following application instructions are used for the repair of leaking cracks, holes & joints from either the positive or negative side.

 Drawings and Specifications: